PHILIPS AFFINITY 50 Ultrasound Machine

 Weight: (no peripherals) 83.6 kg (184.4 lbs.), approx. 325 lbs. with packaging

-Philips Affiniti 70 Specifications
+Philips Affinity 70 Specifications

 Powerful distributed multi-core processing architecture